jschirrmacher/useful-typescript-functions/src/Server.md

 If you set a file path to `staticFiles` parameter of `setupServer()`, the server will serve files from there.
 If the folder contains an `index.html` file, it will be served if the requested file does not exist.
 This helps creating single page applications aware of deep links.

 It is also possible to use an array of paths, if you need multiple folders to be served statically.
+Remember that the first `index.html` file will be served, when no other matching file is found.
+If more than one of the specified folders contain such a file, it will be served, even if some other folders contain files that match the requested file name.
+Best would be, if there is only one `index.html` file in the static files folders, and this folder is specified as the last one in the array.

 ### Logging requests